writethedocs/www/docs/conf/prague/2021/news/get-ready.rst

 Tickets sales closing on Thursday, September 30th
 -------------------------------------------------

-We wanted to let you know that we will be closing ticket sales on **Friday, Octover 1st at 20:00 CEST**.
-This will help the organizer team manage the platform registrations in time for the start of the conference, and help keep the cozy community feeling of the event.
+We wanted to let you know that we will be closing ticket sales on **Thursday, September 30th at 20:00 CEST**.
+This helps the organizer team manage the platform registrations in time for the start of the conference, and helps keep the cozy community feeling of the event.

 If you were hoping to come to this years event, we recommend that you `get your tickets soon <https://www.writethedocs.org/conf/prague/2021/tickets/>`_.